xiang-charlie/boston-airbnb-mongodb-analysis/README.md

 This code finds all the unique values within the `host_name` field.

-What might be interesting to note is that the hosts do not have to provie their full legal name to potential Airbnb guests, and oftentimes they do not.
+What might be interesting to note is that the hosts do not have to provide their full legal name to potential Airbnb guests, and oftentimes they do not.

 A shortened list can be seen below: